csillaout/Snipper-Snippets-2.0/README.md

 - Create blogs with encrypted content
 - Retrieve all users (excluding passwords)
 - Retrieve all blogs with decrypted content
+- JWT authentication for creating and retrieving blogs
 - Interactive API documentation with Swagger UI

 ## Requirements